julienbrg/zksync-minter/README.md

 ## Motivation

-I wanted to provide a tool to create an NFT on zkSync.
+I wanted to provide a tool to create an NFT on [zkSync 2.0 alpha testnet](https://v2-docs.zksync.io/dev/).

 ## Install